WilliamTjonndal/IT3212/assignment4/Group 25.md

 </p>

 #### Dimensionality reduction
 We decided to reduce the dimensions of our dataset, as we think it will improve the performance of our clustering methods, as well as giving us a better visualization of our data.
-Our biggest reason for thinking reducing dimensions will give better performance when clustering is that distance between points becomes less useful the more dimensions are used.
+Our biggest reason for thinking reducing dimensions will give better performance when clustering is that distance between points becomes less useful when more dimensions are used.
 Due to how euclidian distance is calculated, the distance between every point converges as dimensions increase, meaning the more dimensions there are in the dataset, the less variation there is in the distance between each point.
-If every point is almost the same distance from eachother, it becomes very hard to seperate them into meaningful clusters.
+If every point is almost the same distance from each other, it becomes very hard to separate them into meaningful clusters.
 This problem is a bit exaggerated as it has a much more noticable impact with 100+ dimensions, but it's still better to reduce the dimensions to minimize this effect.

 For dimensionality reduction, we thought about using PCA and t-SNE.
 PCA focuses on keeping as much of the variance in the data as possible, while t-SNE tries to keep higher-dimensional neighbors close even in lower dimensions.
-While t-SNE sound like a good fit for our dataset, it has a problem which makes it unsuitable for our selected use case. t-SNE finds similarities between all points in the dataset, which works well for preserving neighborhoods, but makes no mapping function that can be used for future data points.
+While t-SNE sounds like a good fit for our dataset, it has a problem which makes it unsuitable for our selected use case. t-SNE finds similarities between all points in the dataset, which works well for preserving neighborhoods, but makes no mapping function that can be used for future data points.
 This means that if we want to add a new data point (such as a new article being created), we would have to redo our dimensionality reduction on all our data.
 Due to this, we chose to use PCA for dimensionality reduction, keeping enough principal components to preserve 95% of the variance of the data.
 This leaves us with 22 out of the 51 original features remaining, as seen in figure #.

 <p align="center">
 <img src="task2/img/pca_95.png" width="500"/><br>
 <em>Figure #: Explained variance by principal components</em>
 </p>

 The other advantage of PCA is being useful for visualizing data.
-We can see the visualization of the dataset using the first 3 principal components in both 2d, in figure #, and in 3d, in figure #.
+We can see the visualization of the dataset using the first 3 principal components in both 2D, in figure #, and in 3D, in figure #.

 <p align="center">
 <img src="task2/img/pca_pairplot.png" width="600"/><br>